Clustering multivariate functional data using the epigraph and hypograph indices: a case study on Madrid air quality

-As shown in Figure \ref{martino21curves}, the two groups overlap a lot in the two dimensions.
-Therefore, it is difficult to distinguish them visually.
-Figures \ref{martino21curvesmean} and \ref{martino21deriv} represent the mean curves of each of the two groups for the original curves and the first derivatives for each dimension to distinguish the behavior of the two groups.
-However, upon examining the indices representation depicted in Figure \ref{martino21ind}, it becomes evident that the two groups can be readily discerned.
-The figure illustrates the utilization of \textbf{MEI} and \textbf{MHI} over the first derivatives.
-This representation has been executed in a two-dimensional format to enhance clarity of visualization.
-While it is conceivable to present a scatter plot in the fourth dimension, incorporating \textbf{MEI} and \textbf{MHI} for both first and second derivatives, which corresponds to the dataset considered by the most effective approach, represented in Table \ref{ds1ehyclus}, comprehension may prove challenging.
+As shown in Fig.~\ref{martino21curves}, there is a significant overlap between the two groups in both dimensions, making it challenging to distinguish them visually.
+However, upon examining the indices depicted in Fig.~\ref{martino21ind}, it becomes evident that the two groups can be discerned.
+This figure illustrates the utilization of \textbf{MEI} and \textbf{MHI} over the first derivatives.
+This representation has been executed in a two-dimensional format to enhance clarity of visualization, even though the best approach for DS1 includes four variables (\textbf{MEI} and \textbf{MHI} for both the first and second derivatives).

-When applying EHyClus with \textbf{MEI} and \textbf{MHI} as explained in Section \ref{ehyclus}, 180 different combinations of models and indexes are considered.
-Here, DS1 data have been simulated 100 times, and the better 5 combinations, based on the mean RI, are shown by Table \ref{ds1ehyclus}.
-These five combinations are achieved when considering only the derivatives of the data applied to both \textbf{MEI} and \textbf{MHI}, without taking the original curves into consideration.
-Thus, the differences in these results only depend on the multivariate clustering method to be considered.
-In the case of the best methodology, the clustering method is k-means with Euclidean distance, but it obtains almost the same results as considering Mahalanobis distance, both with a mean RI equal to 0.9698.